 Temple filler

 Temple filler is a bit of an unsung hero when it comes to rejuvenating an ageing face, and the great thing is that it offers subtle yet effective results that will make others notice how great you look without knowing why.
 So how many ml of filler are used in a temple filler treatment?
-Likely between 0.5ml filler and 3ml of filler for each temple.
+Likely between 0.5ml filler and 2ml of filler for each temple - depending on the deficit needing to be filled.

 Tear trough fillers

-For those who suffer with deep tear troughs or eye bags, tear trough filler - AKA under eye filler - is an absolute god send!
+For those who suffer with deep tear troughs or eye bags, tear trough filler - AKA under eye filler - can be an absolute god send (for the right candidate)!
 It can make such an impact to tired looking eyes, giving you a fresh-faced appearance.
 So how much filler is used in the tear troughs?
 Practitioners will likely use 0.5ml to 1ml of tear trough filler, but a good practitioner will use their skill, expertise and discretion to work out how much is right for you - and they'll be more than happy to answer your under eye filler questions.

 Cheek filler

 Another incredible treatment for giving a subtle rejuvenated look to the face is cheek fillers.
 As we age, the fat pads in our cheeks begin to reduce and slip down our faces.
 Nice!
-But filler can add plumpness to the face to give back that youthful look.
+But filler can restore this loss of volume, to give back that youthful look.
 So how much cheek filler will you need?
 Again, it all comes down to the individual and the results they're looking to achieve, but practitioners will generally use 1-3ml cheek filler per cheek.
+Where firmer filler is placed "on the bone", smaller volumes are often used.

 Non-surgical nose jobs (nose fillers)